The Pearls of French Polynesia Cruise

 Lower Deck – (Twin Beds or Triple Beds)

-Category A cabins are located on the main or upper deck offering windows and bathroom with showers.
+Category A cabins are located on the main offering windows and bathroom with showers.
 The cabins are equipped with individual controlled A/C, piped music, TV (Satellite channels), telephone for internal use, mini safe box, mini fridge and hairdryer adapters (voltage: 220 V).

 Upper Deck – (Double Bed)